neccton-algo/.github/profile/README.md

 - A `LICENCE` file: NECCTON encourages the use of open-source licences.
 - A `CODEOWNERS`file: indicate the main contacts for the repository.
 See [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) for more details.
 - A `README` file: see the minimum requirement for the README file [here](#readme)
-- •	One or several Jupyter notebooks to demonstrate the algorithm and the baseline.
-The baseline corresponds to an existing algorithm or a minimal solution (e.g. linear) that the algorithm is expected to outperform.
+- One or several Jupyter notebooks to demonstrate the algorithm and the baseline.
+The baseline corresponds to an existing algorithm or a minimal solution (e.g. linear regression) that the algorithm is expected to outperform.

 #### README
 The README file must contain a description for: